Team5SWE/Petit/README.md

 1. Clone the project using command `git clone https://github.com/Team5SWE/Petit.git `

 ### For Backend
 1. Change directory to navigate inside the project
 2. Run command `pip install -r requirements.txt` to install all the libraries used by this project.
 Or if you desire, install them manually on the python console
+3. Make sure to add the .env file inside petit/petit/ folder
-3. Run development server by using command `python manage.py runserver`
+4. Run development server by using command `python manage.py runserver`

 ### For Frontend
 1. Change directory to navigate inside the project